arabporr/Grapevine_Leaves_Classification_CNN/README.md

 wget https://www.muratkoklu.com/datasets/Grapevine_Leaves_Image_Dataset.zip
 unzip -q Grapevine_Leaves_Image_Dataset.zip
 ```
-here is a sample of the base data:
+Here is a sample of the base data:

 ![base_data](https://github.com/arabporr/Grapevine_Leaves_Classification_CNN/blob/19f152ac4e8d782e7c1ade6fec6bcb3ce843a540/readme_images/base_data.png)

 Then, to create an out-of-sample set with a small python script, we randomly chose and moved 20\% of each class to the new directory.
 Then our data was ready to load, loaded as TensorFlow datasets with ``` tf.keras.utils.image_dataset_from_directory ``` function.